evanx/chronica/README.md

 ## Chronica - a Node daemon to monitor urls

-This is a minimal solution for monitoring HTTP URL status (200 or not), JSON and HTML content.
+This is a minimal solution for monitoring HTTP URL status, and also some JSON and HTML content assertions.

-For URL status monitoring, at a specified interval e.g. 45 seconds, we send an HTTP HEAD request to each URL.
+For example, at a specified interval e.g. 45 seconds, we send an HTTP HEAD request and test that the HTTP status code is 200.

 A single YAML configuration file is used.
 There is no database, and no history.

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

+We have a component model that in theory makes Chronica extensible via additional components, which are configurable by name via the main YAML configuration file.

 Pros:
 - YAML configuration
+- extensible via a component model
 - Slack integration
 - built with Node

 Cons:
-- URL status monitoring only
+- too immature for a stable release
 - no history
 - no fancy graphs